sanerror/Code_LearnOpenGL/README.md

 # Code_LearnOpenGL
-answer of some exercises in [LearnOpenGL](http://http://www.learnopengl.com/) as my own record of studying C++
+answer of some exercises in [LearnOpenGL](http://http://www.learnopengl.com/) as my own record of studying OpenGL.